Fliplet/fliplet-cli/docs/Introduction.md

 ---

+All our components are open source and can be found at [github.com/fliplet](https://github.com/fliplet).

+---

 ## Development tools

 Our primary development tool is called [Fliplet CLI](https://github.com/Fliplet/fliplet-cli) (Command Line Interface), it's written in [Node.js](https://nodejs.org) and is available through [Npm](https://www.npmjs.com/package/fliplet-cli).